IBM/esindex-operator/README.md

 # IBM Cloud Operator for ElasticSearch Indices
 The IBM Cloud Operator for Elastic Search Indices, as part of IBM Cloud operators, provides a Kubernetes CRD-Based API to manage the lifecycle of Elastic Search indices.
 It allows to provision elasticsearch indices from your Kubernetes cluster, using the ESIndex CRD.

-The Elastic Search access credentials can be specified in requests via reference to a Binding, Secret, or ConfigMap resource.
+The Elastic Search access credentials can be specified in requests via reference to a Binding, a Secret, or a ConfigMap resource.
 The Binding resource is managed by IBM Cloud Binding Operator in conjuction with IBM Cloud Service Operator.
 Details can be found at https://github.com/IBM/cloud-operators.

 ## Supported Features

 * **Creation and Deletion** - Creates, deletes and monitors indices on Elastic Search service.

-* **Credentials by Reference** - Elasticsearch access credentials can be provided using IBMCloud Binding, Secret, or ConfigMap.
+* **Multiple Credential Source Options** - Elasticsearch access credentials can be provided by refrence to a IBMCloud Binding, a Secret, or a ConfigMap resource.

 ## Install